bluehyperX/Battlefield/readme.md

 #### Installation Instructions:
 1. Clone/Copy the files to 2 machines on which you want to run client and server.
 2. Ensure you have Python3.x installed on both of the machines.
-3. Install the required dependencies on both the machines using: pip install -r requirements.txt
+3. Install the required dependencies on both machines using: pip install -r requirements.txt

 #### Running Instructions:
 1. Change the IP addresses in battle_soldier.py and battle_commander.py to the current IP address of the server.
 2. Start the gRPC server by executing: python battle_soldier.py on one machine.
 3. Start the battlefield simulation by executing: python battle_commander.py on another machine.
-This will create output_log.txt file as output.
+4. Provide the required values of N, M, t and T. The simulation will run and create an output_log.txt file as output.

 This simulation will continue for the time you've specified and you can view the output in the output_log.txt file.
-If you want to get output in terminal then execute : python battle_commander_terminal.py
+If you want to get output in the terminal then execute: python battle_commander_terminal.py

 #### Notes: